Quick Answer

 Do not attack other books.
 Show reader-relevant gaps.

 Interest means attention; buying intent means people commit money, time, or professional effort.
-Use signals like paid trainings, workshops, event tracks, coaching offers, or repeat category purchasing behavior, then add current detail after verification.
+Use signals like paid trainings, workshops, event tracks, coaching offers, or repeat category purchasing behavior, with current detail pending source verification.

 For each signal, add one sentence that translates it into acquisition logic.
 If you cannot explain how a metric reduces uncertainty, cut it.